tonybaloney/ai-internationalization-article/article.md

 ### Right-to-left text layout

 All CJK languages have a historical layout where text is written in columns and read top-to-bottom and right-to-left.
 Large Language Models predict the **next** token in a string of text based on the probability.
-This doesn't change with top to bottom layout but you do need to pay special consideration to how the text is processed from a file format.
+This doesn't change with top to bottom layout, but you do need to pay special consideration to how the text is processed from a file format.

 Microsoft Word for example has a [Text Layout option](https://support.microsoft.com/office/using-right-to-left-languages-in-office-17d8a34d-36d6-49ad-b765-257cb7cd22e2) where text can be written in a top to bottom orientation.
 When using the .DOCX format, each column is stored as a paragraph and typically no punctuation is used to mark the end of a column: